 Ili Newson is a Hungary and UK based Freelancing Makeup Artist.
-She’s worked at Filmefex Studios - helping create lifelike human dummies using foam, resin and silicone - on projects such as NBC’s Emerald City (2017) and other commercials.
+She’s worked at Filmefex Studios - where she assisted the Team on projects such as NBC’s Emerald City (2017) and other commercials.
+Alongside this, Ili has helped create lifelike dummies to explore her talents working with foam, resin and silicone.
 She moved to the UK in 2016 to attend University to learn more about special effects and prosthetic makeup.
-After her first year at university she did work experience with Cinemax on the British drama series Strike Back with makeup designer Sue Michael and on the French Film, Budapest (2018).
-Since then she’s worked on the third season of the BBC and Netflix TV series The Last Kingdom with Emmie and BAFTA award nominated makeup designer Kate Benton - An opportunity which allowed her to work with Kate on a more regular basis with P.A.M, special effects makeup shop at IMATS, UMAE and Birmingham Prosthetic Event.
+After her first year at university she did work experience with Cinemax on the British drama series Strike Back and on the French Film, Budapest (2018).
+Since then she’s worked on the third season of the BBC and Netflix TV series The Last Kingdom.
+An opportunity which allowed her to work on a more regular basis with P.A.M, special effects makeup shop at IMATS, UMAE and Birmingham Prosthetic Event.
 She also attended a wig making course at Pinewood Studios in the summer of 2018.
 Her interests are quite broad but her focus now is mainly on Straight Hair and makeup and prosthetics TV and Film.

 Favourite Film: Fight Club (D. Fincher, 1999)

 Now that we have a finished script, a fantastic crew, and a detailed production plan.... all that's left is the money to make things happen!
 We won't bore you with the ins and out's of our budget breakdown, but it goes without saying that nothing comes for free, and that's why we need your help to create this film.